 They can be used in many scenarios, from adding WiFi to a detached garage to simply extending internet access.

 A PoE access point extends a WiFi signal and the power requirements over an Ethernet cable.

-PoE (Power over Ethernet) has a lot of advantages over a standard power supply setups.
+PoE (Power over Ethernet) has a lot of advantages over standard power supply devices.

 This makes for a simple and clean setup with no need to run extra power lines.

-If you have never setup a PoE access point before they are easy to do by running a Cat 5/6 cable to a PoE injector that adds power and data to the line.
+If you have never set up a PoE access point before, they are easy to install by running a Cat 5/6 cable to a PoE injector that adds power and data to the line.

-Most PoE devices come with a power injector but be sure to read what comes in the package to be sure.
+Most PoE devices come with a power injector but be sure to read what comes in the package.

 The power and data will travel over the Ethernet line which the PoE injector makes easy.